-Walleyes are on a serious chew right now in most of the local lakes you fish.
+Walleyes are on a serious chew right now in most of the local lakes you fish and spinner rig fishing for them is a great tactic.
 Sure, there are lulls in activity and certain days are better than others, but you couldn’t pick a better time to wet a line.
 An exceeding demand for bait stretches the available supply as most lake systems are just ramping up in biological activity.
-Baitfish are spawning, but that young-of-the-year flush isn’t of snack-size just yet, so predators lean on what food is currently available in the system.
+Baitfish are spawning, but that young-of-the-year flush isn’t of snack size just yet, so predators lean on what food is currently available in the system.
 Couple that with the fact that the predator fish’s metabolism is requiring more energy, and you have a recipe for some steady fishing.

-What goes up, must eventually come down however, and in the coming weeks you’ll see a slow and steady decline in the amount of suicidal walleyes you encounter.
+What goes up, must eventually come down, however, and in the coming weeks, you’ll see a slow and steady decline in the number of suicidal walleyes you encounter.
 Fish will push out of the shallows and emerging weeds to more mid-lake structural elements and the outer edge of weedlines.
 They’ll also encounter some of the first hatches of the year, and that’s when you’ll be ready to pull spinners.

 When To Pull Spinners

 Of course, you’re looking for the right fish in the right locations to pull on too.
-Spinner fishing is typically a moderate speed approach to finding and catching walleyes, so you’re looking for fish that are near bottom, spread out along long breaks and occasionally clustered in pods across structural elements.
+Spinner fishing is typically a moderate-speed approach to finding and catching walleyes, so you’re looking for fish that are near the bottom, spread out along long breaks, and occasionally clustered in pods across structural elements.

 Usually, your electronics will tell you what speed approach is best.
 Fish scattered few and far between are often better suited for crankbait fishing, at least until you find them.
 Fish tightly concentrated in small areas call for slower approaches like slower live-bait rigging or vertical jigging.
 So often though, we’re faced with a mixture of both, such that the medium speed approach of spinners pulled in the 1.0 – 1.5 mph range doesn’t put all of your eggs in one basket.